Caron Butler: Coaching career

-On November 14, 2020, the Miami Heat announced that they had hired Butler as assistant coach.
+On November 14, 2020, the Miami Heat announced that they had hired Butler as an assistant coach.

 Other activities

 In 2015, Butler released an autobiography entitled Tuff Juice: My Journey from the Streets to the NBA.
 In 2019 Mark Wahlberg signed on as the executive producer of Butler's biopic of the same name.

-In 2017, he participated within Global Mixed Gender Basketball (GMGB), which is the first professional basketball league to support unified play between men and women, by being a color commentator for games.
+In 2017, Butler participated within Global Mixed Gender Basketball (GMGB), which is the first professional basketball league to support unified play between men and women, by being a color commentator for games.
 He also owns a team in the newly developed league known as the Wisconsin Cheeseheads.

 Also in 2017, Butler joined ESPN as full-time college basketball and NBA analyst.
-In 2018 Butler joined FS1 as an NBA analyst.
+The following year, he joined FS1 as an NBA analyst.

 Personal life

-Caron Butler is a Christian.
-After Butler was sent to a juvenile institution, he began to change his life by reading Bible verses.
+Butler is a Christian.
+After being sent to a juvenile institution, he began to change his life by reading Bible verses.
 Butler began taking his interest in basketball seriously when he looked out his window at a basketball court at Ethan Allen Juvenile Detention.
 Butler spoke of it saying, "God puts stuff in front of you for a reason."
-Butler also said, "God put his hands on my life.
+He also said, "God put his hands on my life.
 [God] said, 'I'm going to touch you so that you can touch others.'"

-Butler has a habit of chewing on straws, which he picked up back in AAU ball in 1998 or 1999.
-His straws of choice are from McDonald's.
-While playing for the Washington Wizards, he had an addiction to Mountain Dew.
-He said he drank about six 12 ounce sodas a day and would wake up in the middle of the night to have one.
-In his autobiography entitled Tuff Juice: My Journey from the Streets to the NBA, he states that teammates, namely Kobe Bryant, have tried to curb his Mountain Dew addiction.
-Butler has stated that he still struggles with his addiction to this day.

 Butler attended a surprise birthday party for Anthony Fadel, a 16-year-old in the Washington, D.C. area when invited by the boy's family.
-The party was held in May 2007, and the event was primarily reported by Internet blogs, since Wizards PR purposely did not cover the event to preserve the sincerity of Butler's gesture.
+The party was held in May 2007, and the event was primarily reported by blogs, since Wizards' PR purposely did not cover the event to preserve the sincerity of Butler's gesture.

 After working at Burger King in his youth, Butler now owns six of the fast food restaurants across the United States.
 He has taken Business Management classes at Duke University.

 Butler is the son of Mattie Claybrook Paden.
 His father left him when he was born to join the Marines.
-His mother married Melvin and he has younger brother Melvin III.
+His mother married Melvin, and Butler has younger brother Melvin III.

-Caron and Andrea Pink Butler met at UConn's pre college summer program.
-After their sophomore year they traveled to Las Vegas in 2005 and married.
+Caron and Andrea Pink Butler met at UConn's pre-college summer program.
+After their sophomore year, they traveled to Las Vegas in 2005 and married.
 Butler has a daughter and son from a previous relationship.
-With wife Andrea he has three other daughters.
+He and Andrea have three daughters together.